LinkedIn datasets can be categorized into profile data and company data:

 - LinkedIn job posting dataset: Job title, date posted, number of applicants, requirements, company, and location.

-- Public LinkedIn datasets: They can be accessed through LinkedIn’s public APIs and by web scrapers.
+can be accessed through LinkedIn’s public APIs and web scrapers.
 LinkedIn APIs provide a more reliable way to access LinkedIn data.
 However, APIs have rate limits and restrictions that regulate the volume and frequency of data requests.

 How to access LinkedIn datasets?